App Icon Color Psychology: Palettes, Contrast, Dark Mode

 Effective Color Combinations

-Opposite colors on the wheel.
-Maximum contrast and visual impact.
+Opposite on the color wheel—creates high contrast and energy:

 Colors That Convert